 Graduate Tuition/Fees: $9,000

-The online forensic accounting programs at Colorado State University Global include the master’s in professional accounting.
+Colorado State University Global’s Master’s in Professional Accounting program is designed to prepare students to be effective leaders in public accounting, corporations, government agencies, and other fields.
 This professional graduate degree offers several areas of emphasis, including fraud investigations and forensic accounting.
-By earning a concentration, students tailor their degree to meet specific career goals.
-For the fraud investigations and forensic accounting concentration, students take online courses like advanced fraud investigations, fraud accounting, and fraud and forensic accounting data analysis.
-The program requires the completion of 30 credits, all of which are earned online.
+By choosing an emphasis, students tailor their degree to meet specific career goals.
+For the fraud investigations and forensic accounting emphasis, students take online courses like advanced fraud investigations, fraud accounting, and fraud and forensic accounting data analysis.
+The degree program requires the completion of 30 credits, all of which are earned online.
 CSU Global ranks with U.S. News and World Report as a top national university.
 The school is fully accredited and offers affordable tuition.

 #2 – Liberty University